This story has been updated. It was originally published on June 1, 2020.

 During any video call, tap on the center of the screen, and filter and effect buttons will appear.
-Tap the Filter button (the droplet symbol) at the bottom to scroll through filters that change the colors, contrast, and style of your video feed.
+Tap the Filter button (the droplet symbol) at the bottom left to scroll through filters that change the colors, contrast, and style of your video feed.
 In the top right corner, you can view these changes as they occur.
 To remove any of the filters, scroll to the left of that option.

 When you tap the Effects button (the star symbol), you’ll find digital overlays, from bunny ears for your face to falling heart shapes for the whole screen.
 Like with filters, you’ll find effect-canceling options on the far left.

 In light of Zoom’s popularity, Facebook has been keen to make the Messenger video chat feature as Zoom-like as possible.
 To that end, it’s rolled out Messenger Rooms—not a separate app but an extension of Facebook Messenger that makes it easier for a lot of people to chat together in one place.

 One of the ways in which Messenger Rooms makes life easier is by allowing anyone to join a video chat using just a link: That URL takes you to the group chat whether or not you have a Facebook account, and regardless of what device you’re using.